OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

 The following sections walk you through how to develop an event-based add-in that handles the `OnMessageFromChanged` event to automatically update a message's signature when the mail account in the **From** field is changed.

-> [!IMPORTANT]
-> Features in preview shouldn't be used in production add-ins.
-We invite you to test this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).

-> [!IMPORTANT]
+> [!NOTE]
-> The `OnMessageFromChanged` and `OnAppointmentFromChanged` events aren't yet supported for the [Unified manifest for Microsoft 365 (preview)](../develop/json-manifest-overview.md).
+> The `OnMessageFromChanged` and `OnAppointmentFromChanged` events were introduced in [requirement set 1.13](/javascript/api/requirement-sets/outlook/requirement-set-1.13/outlook-requirement-set-1.13).
+For information about client support for these events, see [Supported clients and platforms](#supported-clients-and-platforms).

 ## Supported clients and platforms